ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 {% endlist %}

-However, it is worth remembering that a transaction can be opened implicitly at the first request.
-It could be commited automatically with the explicit indication of the `commit_tx=True` flag.
+However, a transaction can be opened implicitly with the first request and can be committed automatically by setting the `commit_tx=True` flag in arguments.
 Implicit transaction management is preferable because it requires fewer server calls.
-An example of implicit control will be demonstrated in the next block.

-## Huge Selects {#huge-selects}

-To perform `SELECT` operations with an unlimited number of found rows, you must also use the `transaction().execute(query)` method.
-As mentioned above, the result of the work is an iterator - unlike `pool.execute_with_retries(query)`, it allows you to go through the selection without first loading it into memory.
+## Iterating over query results {#iterating}

+If a `SELECT` query is expected to return a potentially large number of rows, it is recommended to use the `tx.execute` method instead of `pool.execute_with_retries` to avoid excessive memory consumption on the client side.
+Instead of buffering the entire result set into memory, `tx.execute` returns an iterator for each top-level `SELECT` statement in the query.

 Example of a `SELECT` with unlimited data and implicit transaction control: